phoeniX-Digital-Design/phoeniX/README.md

  - **Classic 5-stage pipline**

  The classic 5-stage pipeline in a processor improves instruction throughput by dividing execution into sequential stages.
-By incorporating data forwarding and bypassing options, such as forwarding data from execution, memory or writeback stage, the pipeline minimizes stalls caused by data hazards.
+By incorporating data forwarding and bypassing options (such as forwarding data from execution, memory or writeback stage) the pipeline minimizes stalls caused by data hazards.
 As a result, the pipeline achieves higher performance, reduced stalls, and improved instruction-level parallelism, enabling concurrent processing of independent instructions.

  - **Distributed Control**